yehuihe/paper-rock-scissors/README.md

 <p><b>python main.py -h</b> will show cli and arguments</p>
 <p>For example:
 <b>python main.py -t 10 -m 15 -pn Yehui -cn IMC -s 0</b></p>
-<p>will set appropriate attributes for the match.
+<p>will set appropriate attributes for the GameEnvironment.
 Or use default values</p>

 <p>The console output of unit testing is a bit lengthy.
 I intented to implement
 verbose option but couldn't spend more time on this assignment due to other commitments.